 Tip: The difference between the owner and user is:

-- Owner is the primary contact for the account and can perform all actions in the account, including adding a site or app, inviting other users to join and granting permissions for a site or app.
+• Owner is the primary contact for the account and can perform all actions on the account, including adding a site/app, inviting others to join, assigning user/owner levels and granting permissions.

 Note: If you want to track changes made by your teammates in the platform, use the audit log.